BrainsNarrativeStudio/Adventure-Rooms/room/scenes/start.md

         name: "Rogue"
 ---

 Welcome, young adventurer.
-You stand at a crossroads where three paths await.
+You stand at a crossroads where three paths await!

 Which path calls to you?